oagomezz/hotel-first-github-repo/github-intro.md

 # GitHub Introduction

 ## GitHub Vocabulary
-- git
+- git (version control software)
-- GitHub
+- GitHub (online platformf or sharing code and tracking versions)
-- remote
+- remote (in the cloud or on the github platform)
-- local
+- local (my computer)
-- branch
+- branch (path between local and remote)
-- clone
+- clone (getting a repo on my local)
-- repo (repository)
+- repo (repository) (named folder that is attached to GitHub)
-- GUI
+- GUI (graphic user interface, point and click)
-- markdown
+- markdown - text based language for documenting code
+- CLI (command line interface, not a GUI "terminal")
 - diff (difference in the local and remote)

 ### GitHub Commands